Landiie/landie.github.io/src/sammi-extensions/sando.md

 <!-- troubleshooting end-->
 <!-- more -->
 <!--patchnotes start-->
+# 2.2.2
+- Additions:
+  - added some extra logging to the scene packer for created inputs. you can view the scene packer log in your main sammi directory, under the name `packer.log`.
+In the future, this will be moved into `Landies_Extensions\sando\sando.log`!
+- Bug Fixes:
+  - Fixed an issue when unpacking scenes to update existing scenes.
+Referenced sources would cease to be created if the original source was not created in the same session.
+Scene packer now analyzes the current scenes and sources installed to make an extra check for those cases.
+  - Fixed an issue with the built-in auto update checker being stuck on 2.2.0

 # 2.2.1
 - Additions:
   - adds global variables for easy access to the "Landies Extensions" folder, keys labelled `landies_extensions` and `landies_extensions_slash` respectively